Stories

 CHNR RemindersPOLIO PLUS PIGGY BANK New this Rotary year is the Polio Plus piggy bank, now at the front table for each meeting, encouraging Rotarians and guests to donate any spare change, and maybe more, into the large glass Polio Plus jar.
 CHNR's goal is to collect at least $1,500 for the Polio Plus campaign this Rotary year.
 ROTARY ELEVATOR PITCH Share Rotary with others!
 Here is an example "elevator pitch" as suggested by CHNR President Velyn Anderson: We are a group of your neighbors and professionals who want to make the world a better place.
 We put food in kids' tummies, shoes on their feet and books in their hands.
 We feed seniors and homeless, and deliver it with a smile.
 We provide Christmas gifts for families, do improvement projects in our community, and provide clean water to communities without.
 We provide shelter for war widows in The Ukraine, support youth behavioral health at home and abroad, and send youth to leadership camps.
 Last year, we raised $42,000 for scholarships, and we are going to eliminate polio from the world.
 And we have fun doing it!
 We are your premier non-governmental, non-political action group in the world.
 There are 1.4 million Rotarians worldwide, and we are people of action.
 We would love to have you join us at a meeting. |

 Welcome to Carlsbad Hi-Noon Rotary ClubWelcome to Carlsbad Hi-Noon Rotary Club!
 The Carlsbad Hi-Noon Rotary Club (CHNR) welcomes Rotarians and other visitors to its Monday meetings.
 The club meets at the Westin Carlsbad Resort and Spa, 5480 Grand Pacific Drive, Carlsbad, CA 92008.
 A buffet lunch with salads and hot entrees is open at noon, with the business meeting beginning at 12:20 pm.
 The Club, chartered in February 1980, has over 70 members.
 The membership is very active and committed to the Rotary principle of "Service Above Self."
 The club sponsors an energetic Interact Club at Carlsbad High School and each year sends both facilitators and students to the annual RYLA (Rotary Youth Leadership Award) conference for high school juniors and the Rotary LEAD symposium for eighth graders.
-The club sponsors Oktoberfest a Family Fall Festival--Oktoberfest 2024 is Number 42--including German food, German music, costume contests, games and a beer garden.
+The club sponsors Oktoberfest a Family Fall Festival--Oktoberfest 2025 is Number 42--including German food, German music, costume contests, games and a beer garden.
 Check out the website for event specifics: www.RotaryOktoberfest.org.
 This event has been designed and implemented since its inception by BOTH Rotary Clubs in Carlsbad: Carlsbad Hi-Noon Rotary and Carlsbad Rotary.
 Proceeds from Oktoberfest are shared with Carlsbad charities and used by each club for its many local community service projects.
-Additionally, CHNR also supports our Carlsbad students via the AVID program at Carlsbad High School with a business and ethics conference plus college and trade school scholarships, a literacy project and book fair at Jefferson Elementary School, Junior Achievement and What Grown-Ups Do For Work, music instruction and a competition for middle school students, an essay contest for middle school students, a speech contest focusing on the Rotary Four-Way Test for high school students.
-CHNR members provide service every weekday through meal delivery to seniors, once a month to Brother Benno's to serve breakfast to the homeless, once a month to the North County Food Bank, a massive 20,000 food packaging challenge to assist the Food Bank and financial support to a variety of organizations in Carlsbad assisting food insecurity, the homeless, Solutions for Change, the Carlsbad Educational Foundation, Hospice of the North Coast, Casa de Amparo, the North County Food Bank, the Veterans Association of North County, La Posada, Stand Up for Kids, the Carlsbad Boys and Girls Club.
+Additionally, CHNR also supports our Carlsbad students via the AVID program at Carlsbad High School with a business and ethics conference plus college and trade school scholarships, a literacy project and book fair at Jefferson Elementary School, Junior Achievement and What Grown-Ups Do For Work, music instruction and a competition for middle school students, an essay contest for middle school students, and a speech contest focusing on the Rotary Four-Way Test for high school students.
+CHNR members provide extensive community: service every weekday, all year, through meal delivery to seniors; once a month to Brother Benno's to serve breakfast to the homeless; once a month to the North County Food Bank; and a massive 20,000 food packaging event to assist the Food Bank.
+Additionally, the club provides financial support (resulting from our fundraising events) to a variety of nonprofit organizations in Carlsbad assisting food insecurity, the homeless, Solutions for Change, the Carlsbad Educational Foundation, Hospice of the North Coast, Casa de Amparo, the North County Food Bank, the Veterans Association of North County, La Posada, Stand Up for Kids, the Carlsbad Boys and Girls Club.
 We are People of Action.
 During the 2023-2024 Rotary year, club members provided 1338 hours to ease food insecurity locally, 207 hours to elementary school projects, 237 hours to middle school training sessions, 1606 to high school conferences and activities, 1273 hours to senior citizen and family needs projects, and 2701 hours to international Rotary projects relating to potable water, pediatric health, Ukranian refugees, school design in Nairobi and gifts for disabled children in Mexico.
 In addition to all the service members provide, they also have time to socialize and enjoy one another.
 During the 2023-24 Rotary year, members had an opportunity to attend over 22 separate social events.
-Guests are always welcome at Carlsbad Hi-Noon Rotary Club . . . come to a meeting and learn more about the activities (service and social) that members enjoy. |
+Guests are always welcome at Carlsbad Hi-Noon Rotary Club . . . come to a meeting and learn more about the activities (service and social) that members enjoy.
+Join us! |

 AVID SeminarsAVID (Advancement Via Individual Determination) is a college prep program targeting students who will be first generation college attendees in their families.
 Students and parents make a commitment to participate in the program for all four years of high school by choosing to take the AVID Class as an elective all four years of high school.
 The AVID class supports students in succeeding in challenging academic programs using peer coaching strategies and study skills designed to support student learning and achievement.
 Carlsbad Hi-Noon Rotary Club (CHNR) began their support of the AVID program in 2008.
 Working with other Rotary Clubs, a Conference was put together for Senior AVID students from Carlsbad, Oceanside, El Camino and Vista High Schools.
 Students joined Rotarians for breakfast and panel presentations from Rotarians and representatives from potential career areas.
 The next year, CHNR decided to focus on Carlsbad High students.
 The Club invited the Junior and Senior AVID students and followed this format until 2013.
 At that point, the event was renamed the AVID Seminar and the focus was changed to engage the students in an interaction with successful Rotarians and successful former AVID students.
 Rotarians became facilitators during Breakfast and talked to students about their goals and shared their struggles and successes.
 Then, in smaller groups, selected Rotarians and former AVID students shared their experience and offered ideas for building success in life through a small-group format.
 A debrief of the small group work and a keynote presentation on a specific leadership skill closed the seminar.
 A highlight of the event is the recognition of the top Senior AVID Students by their teachers.
 March 22, 2019 marked the Twelfth Seminar.
 This year Hi-Noon Rotary reached out to Sage Creek High School to involve their AVID Juniors and Seniors.
 There were 44 students from Carlsbad High and 24 from Sage Creek.
 The 68 students were supported by their teachers, school and district administrators, counselors and 20 Rotarians.
 To support the student experience, the Club began to collect “Words of Advice” from members in 2016.
 A group of students created a set of questions that were then asked of all members of the club.
 The responses were recorded and presented to the students.
 The documents are used as reference materials in the AVID classes and have documented the variety of experiences that Rotarians bring to our Club.
 Each year the students select a different set of questions to ask the members.
 April 3, 2020 was to be our 13th AVID Seminar.
 Unfortunately, 13 did not end up to be our lucky number.
 Along with many other activities, this event was cancelled due to the Covid-19 pandemic and a wonderful experience for students and our members was lost.
 However, we did continue to recognize the Top 5 AVID Seniors for 2020 from each school.
 Their pictures are attached as are several years of pictures of the Top 5 and group pictures from past events.
 We want to take a moment and express our deep appreciation to the AVID Teachers on each campus.
 They are: Jeff Spanier and Laurie Britton at Carlsbad High School; and Aida Salah and Allison Williams at Sage Creek High School.
 For 2021 we are going to move forward to the 14th Seminar!
 Carlsbad Hi-Noon Rotary Club Top 5 AVID Seniors Class of 2020 Carlsbad High School Analaura Flores Makella Nordquist Jasmyn Lemus Christen Opp Bianca Herrera Sage Creek High School Angelica Venancio Cavaughn Higgs Destini Perkins Hayat Sherif Roxana Dominguez The Carlsbad Hi-Noon Rotary Club would like to thank the following people for their continued support of the AVID Program: AVID Teachers, Jeff Spanier, Laurie Britton, Aida Salah and Allison Williams, Principals, Dr. Brian Brockett and Jesse Schuveiller, Superintendent, Dr. Ben Churchill, the District Leadership Team, and the Carlsbad Unified School District Board of Trustees |